 Acknowledgment: Supported by NSF grants DBI 0216233 & DBI 042079

-Molecular, cellular and physiological research projects at Rutgers-Camden are supported by funds from federal, state and private sources.
-Field equipment includes vehicles, boats, and a variety of sampling instruments.
+Molecular, cellular and physiological research projects at Rutgers-Camden are supported by funds from federal (NSF, NIH), state and private sources.
+Field equipment includes vehicles and a variety of sampling instruments.
 Ecological research, with support from the New Jersey Department of Environmental Protection, NSF and private foundations, emphasizes the distinctive ecosystems of the South Jersey area, e.g., the Pinelands National Reserve (which is also an international Biosphere Reserve) for studies of pine barrens ecology.
-The Pinelands Field Station at New Lisbon, NJ in Lebanon State Forest of the Pinelands National Reserve provides dormitory facilities, laboratory and other space for conducting field research in the area.